 One final note on Camphor: it is exceptionally dangerous for people suffering from Parkinson’s disease.
 It interferes with the medicine used in Parkinson’s and increases the toxicity level.
 It can turn out to be very poisonous in such cases.

 So, now that we understand why all of these above options do not present safe or long term solutions to the problem of arthritis symptoms – What is a person suffering from the daily pain and restricted mobility associated with arthritis to do?
-We are going to answer this question.
+We are going to answer this question and introduce you to potent herbal natural painkillers.
 But, you must understand the way pain works in order to understand the solution.

 Understanding Acute and Chronic pain